-Explanation: C) Title VII bars discrimination on the part of most employers, including all public or private employers of 15 or more persons.
+Explanation: C) Title VII bars discrimination on the part of most employers, including all public and private employers of 15 or more persons.
 It also covers all private and public educational institutions, the federal government, and state and local governments.
-A business with fewer than 15 employees would legally be allowed to refuse employment based on race, religion, sex, or national origin.